ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Introduction

 \section{Introduction}

-As the deployment of AI agents in diverse applications becomes more common, it is increasingly crucial that they can collaborate effectively with previously unseen humans and other AI agents.
-While methods for training teams of agents have been explored in cooperative multi-agent reinforcement learning (CMARL)~\citep{foerster2018counterfactual, rashid2020monotonic}, previous work~\citep{vezhnevets2020options, rahman_towards_2021} highlights that CMARL-based agents fail to perform optimally when collaborating with unfamiliar teammates.
+As AI agents are deployed in diverse applications, it is increasingly crucial that they can collaborate effectively with previously unseen AI agents and humans.
+While methods for training teams of agents have been explored in cooperative multi-agent reinforcement learning (CMARL)~\citep{foerster2018counterfactual, rashid2020monotonic}, prior work highlighted that CMARL agents fail to perform optimally when collaborating with unfamiliar teammates~\citep{vezhnevets2020options, rahman_towards_2021}.
 Rather than learning strategies that are only effective against jointly trained teammates, dealing with previously unseen teammates requires adaptive AI agents that efficiently approximate the optimal strategy for collaborating with diverse teammates.
-Methods to train adaptive agents in the context of collaborative tasks have previously been explored within the literature of ad hoc teamwork (AHT)~\citep{bowling2005coordination, stone2010ad, mirsky2022survey} and zero-shot coordination (ZSC)~\cite{hu2020other,cui2021k, lupu2021trajectory}.
+The training of such adaptive agents has been explored within ad hoc teamwork (AHT)~\citep{bowling2005coordination, stone2010ad, mirsky2022survey} and zero-shot coordination (ZSC)~\citep{hu2020other,cui2021k, lupu2021trajectory}.